-This article was first published in November 2019 and has been updated since.
+This article was originally published in November 2019, but has been updated since.

 South Africa’s energy sector took a bold step forward with the release of two papers in late 2019: